wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 Contributors: Don Fischer
 Donate link: http://fischercreativemedia.com/donate/
-Tags: Amazon, Affilate, Product, Post, Page, Quick Post, Amazon Associate, Monetize, ASIN, Amazon.com, Shortcode Requires at least: 2.5
+Tags: Amazon, Affilate, Product, Post, Page, Quick Post, Amazon Associate, Monetize, ASIN, Amazon.com, Shortcode Requires at least: 3.0
-Tested up to: 3.0.1
+Tested up to: 3.3.2
-Stable tag: 2.0.1
+Stable tag: 2.0.2

 Quickly add formatted Amazon Products to post/page by using just the Amazon ASIN (ISBN-10).
 Great for monetizing your posts.
 == Description ==
+**NOTE:** *Version 2.0.2 only uplades the Amazon API call that goes into effect on 02/06/2012.* If you do not update the plugin will cease to function after 02/06/2012.

-**NOTE:** Due to changes in Amazon's API call limitations on 10/15/2010, this plugin now requires you have an AWS Public and Private Key of your own to use.
+Due to changes in Amazon's API call limitations on 10/15/2010, this plugin now requires you have an AWS Public and Private Key of your own to use.
 You can get a new Key by signing up at http://aws-portal.amazon.com/gp/aws/developer/account/index.html.

 Amazon Product In a Post Plugin is used to to quickly add a formatted Amazon Product/Item to a post or page by using just the Amazon product ASIN (also known as the ISBN-10).